Machine learning of pair-contact process with diffusion: Machine Learning of the PCPD

 Unsupervised learning can detect the transition points of critical systems, whereas supervised learning can yield some critical exponents by rescaling or the so-called data collapse.
 There are two correlation exponents in non-equilibrium phase transitions, called spatial and temporal correlation exponents, respectively.
 Here we focus primarily on the former, spatial correlation exponent.
 Through the dynamical exponent $z = \nu_{\parallel} / \nu_{\perp}$, the temporal correlation exponent can be indirectly measured.

 Here in supervised learning, we employ the fully connected network (FCN) to identify phases of the PCPD.
+The basic architecture of FCN used in this paper can be found in one of our previous articles \cite{shen2021supervised}.
+The hyper-parameters we use are as follows: the learning rate is $0.0001$, the batch size is $1024$ and the regularization parameter is $0.01$.
+The mean cross-entropy between the label vector $y_{l}$ and the output layer vector $y$ used in our FCN also contains a L2-norm mentioned above to prevent over-fitting.
 Our FCN contains $100$ neurons in the hidden layer, and two in the output layer.
 Input configurations are labelled by "0" for probabilities of annihilation less than the critical threshold, and "1" for rest probabilities.
 After the neural network is trained and fine tuned, we obtain the learning results of the PCP and the PCPD, shown in Fig. \ref{super_pcp_pcpd}.
 The first column of Fig. \ref{super_pcp_pcpd} represents the output results of two neurons of five different system sizes, and the intersections are the transition points predicted by the learning.
 Obviously, these predictions are consistent with the theoretical thresholds, and the details of the learning procedure can refer to \cite{shen2021supervised}.

 The second column of Fig. \ref{super_pcp_pcpd} displays the data collapses in which the horizontal co-ordinates have been rescaled by a factor related to the spatial correlation exponent $\nu_{\perp}$.
 Both PCP and PCPD are binary reaction diffusion processes, and the PCP belongs to the universality class of the DP, whereas the university class of PCPD remains vague.
 The spatial correlation exponent given by Fig. \ref{super_pcp_pcpd} (b) is $\nu_{\perp} \simeq 1.13(1)$, which approaches the theoretical one $\nu_{\perp} \simeq 1.09 $.
 For the PCPD its critical threshold $p_{c}(D)$ may depend on the diffusion rate. $\nu_{\perp}$ is also found to be dependent on $D$, the diffusion rate, as give in Table \ref{dvsniu}.
 Especially $\nu_{\perp}$ decreases as $D$ increases.
 Compared with the results obtained by Monte Carlo simulations in Refs. \cite{odor2000critical,dickman2002nonuniversality,odor2003critical}, the measurements of $\nu_{\perp}$ are accompanied by certain amount of uncertainties, caused by various factors.